CH33ZED/cso18-recitation/r04/CSO_CHEAT_SHEET.md

 ### How to fix labs/recitation repository when there are conflicts.
 When performing any GIT command and I get a message like the figure, ![](https://github.com/nyu-cso18/cso18-recitation/blob/staff/r04/conflict.png) I'll do following instructions to fix the problem.

-1. I'll first do the command `git commit`.
-The command will show me the files are conflicted.
+1. I'll first type the command `git commit`.
+The command will show me the files which are conflicted.
-2. If I don't care about the correctness of those files, I'll do the command `git add CONFLICT_FILE_PATH`.
-I'll change CONFLICT\_FILE\_PATH to the paths to those conflicted files.
+2. If I don't care about the correctness of those files, I'll type the command `git add CONFLICT_FILE_PATH`.
+I'll replace CONFLICT\_FILE\_PATH with the paths to those conflicted files.
 3. If I care about the correctness of those files, I'll edit those files.
 Remove unwanted lines, e.g. <<<<, >>>> and HEAD.
 And I'll use the same command as step 2 to add the conflicted files.
 4. Then I have to do the command `git commit`.
 If the command shows there are still some conflict.
 I'll start from step 2.
 5. Finally, I have to do the command `git push origin master`.